Scezaquer/dubious-programming-language/README.md

 Just as in C, the DPL standard library comes with it's own `malloc` and `free`, as well as a few other useful fonctions to manipulate the heap effectively.

-It may quickly come to the attention of DPL users that there is no way of procedurally generating arrays.
+It may come to the attention of DPL users that there is no way of procedurally generating arrays.
 Something like `[0] * 8` generating an array of 0s of size 8.
 The reason is simple: array literals are on the stack, and stack-based structures must have a known size at compile time.